Samueldamil/alx-system_engineering-devops/0x19-postmortem/README.md

 CORRECTIVE AND PREVENTIVE MEASURE:
 • Establish a secure connection
 • Use SSH Keys Authentication
-• Ensure that your ssh key is correct when copying it to your intranet profil e.
+• Ensure that your ssh key is correct when copying it to your intranet profile.